felipemarin/ai4devs-design-1/LTI-davr/prompts.md

 * Please make a Use Case diagram for the use case "AI-driven Candidate Screening & Ranking".
 Render it as PlantUML and add a few lines of textual explanation.
 * Please make a Use Case diagram for the use case "Conversational Chatbot Screening".
 Render it as PlantUML and add a few lines of textual explanation.

+---

+* Generate a top-level C4 diagram (the "first C") for the system.
+Use PlantUML with the built-in C4 library.
+* Generate a C4 "container" diagram for the system.
+Use PlantUML with the built-in C4 library.
+* Generate a C4 "component" diagram for the "AI Microservices" component.
+Use PlantUML with the built-in C4 library.